Virginia Raggi: “Fear? I think about the things I have to do”. And Maurizio Costanzo …

 As in San Basilio which was known as the largest shopping square in Europe.
 But do you think there can be areas of Rome where the state does not arrive?
 It is unacceptable, we must be the first to put our face to it, to take risks personally.
 And then after the honest citizens who feel supported by the institutions then go back to the streets.

 Now with the project Shop Art we occupied the 8 drugstore squares in Rome together with Federica Angeli, physically busy with artistic and theater projects and people go out into the street.
-Clearly the drug dealers are going crazy, but that’s okay with us, the goal was to take away pieces of their city and show honest people that they can go back to their streets to experience the streets, because this is the fundamental thing, they don’t believe it anymore. “.
+Clearly the drug dealers are going crazy, but that’s okay with us, the goal was to take away pieces of their city and show honest people that they can return to their streets to experience the streets, because this is the fundamental thing, they no longer believe in it. “.

 Carlotta Quadri: “Are you ever afraid?